defensetongxue/Vessel_segmentation/readme.md

 ## confusion
 2023/03/07: I temporarily abandon the val_loader which means all of the data in training folder will be used in the training process

+2023/03/17: In the cleansing for STARE, i use padding impled by myself, there may be somthing wrong

 ## TODO
 2023/03/07: fix the code style of the cleasing process in main.py